Humanitariansai/OPT/PROMPT_ENGINEERING_AND_AI/caseStudies/Medical_Diagnosis_With_Prompt_Engineering/Readme.md

 #### Document URL: https://docs.google.com/document/d/1a5DN8nwZb65hghlm54DG3givDTTN4vaVUqt39UQz6K0/edit

 #### Project Dashboard: https://github.com/users/parthasarathydNU/projects/2/views/1?pane=info
+The Project dashboard gives an overview of the sub-tasks associated with writing this case study.
+It provides an organized way to track the progress of the case study.

 ## Project Scope
 This case study explores the transformative potential of artificial intelligence (AI) and prompt engineering in medical diagnostics, aiming to enhance accuracy and efficiency in interpreting patient data.